 Biochemistry focuses on the structure and function of biomolecules—proteins, lipids, carbohydrates, and nucleic acids—and encompasses all the chemical processes of organisms.
 The B.A.
 Biochemistry major includes one year of biochemistry, including laboratories, as well as upper-division courses in gene expression and biological physical chemistry.
 The B.S.
 Biochemistry major includes two semesters of calculus designed for engineering or other physical science students, one year of biochemistry with laboratories, a semester of analytical chemistry with laboratory, a semester of biological physical chemistry, as well as upper-division courses in gene expression and related elective courses.

 Biology is the broadest major available in biological sciences at KU.
 The B.A.
 Biology degree provides students with much flexibility in their major course choices.
 Several core course options include ecology, microbiology, organismal physiology, and biochemistry.
-The B.S.
-Biology degree allows students to specialize in one of several academic emphases, or subplans.
-For students who entered KU in or after Fall 2014, there are three options: Ecology, Evolution, and Organismal Biology; Molecular, Cellular, and Developmental Biology; and Teaching Biology.
-For students who entered KU prior to Fall 2014, available subplans are Cell Biology, Ecology & Evolutionary Biology, Genetics, Neurobiology, Organismal Biology, and Teaching Biology.
+The B.S. degree allows students to specialize in one of several academic emphases, or subplans.
+For students who entered KU in or after Fall 2014, there are two options: Ecology, Evolution, and Organismal Biology; and Molecular, Cellular, and Developmental Biology.
 By requiring an area of emphasis, the B.S. degree option allows students to focus on those aspects of biology that most interest them, while retaining a core selection of course options that may include biochemistry, cell structure and function, evolutionary biology, and organismal physiology.

 Microbiology is the study of bacteria, viruses, fungi, the immune system, and their roles in human health, the environment and beyond.
 Job prospects for Microbiologists with a bachelor’s or higher degree continue to be strong.
 The upper-division major courses in immunology, pathogenic microbiology, virology and microbial genetics couple laboratory courses with lecture courses in order to provide students with hands-on practical experience with the material.
 The B.A.
 Microbiology major includes a choice of three of the upper-division lecture and laboratory course pairs, while the B.S.
 Microbiology major includes all four of the upper-division lecture and laboratory course pairs.